Business Finance

 Recovery startup business

 If you have a newer business, the ERC was amended in 2021 by The American Rescue Plan to even let you gain access.
 So-called “recovery startup businesses” can apply for the credit for Q3 and Q4 of 2021.
-Recovery startup businesses are defined as ones that opened after February 15, 2020, and have annual gross receipts under $1 million.
+Recovery startup businesses are defined as ones that opened after February 15, 2020, and have annual gross receipts under $1 million for 2018, 2019 and 2020.
 As long as you meet these two criteria and have one or more W2 employees, you don’t have to meet the other eligibility requirements.
 The maximum a recovery startup business can receive is $50,000 in ERC per quarter.

 Do you qualify for an Employee Retention Tax Credit?